Muffin Sister's Christmas time | Xmas time

 Muffin Sister's Xmas time

-Christmas vibes at home are from the very begging of December.
+Christmas vibes at home are from the very beginning of December.
 We talk about getting presents, cooking, baking, cleaning and many, many more other stuff between each other.
-The best part of it is spying on each other and trying to get the right present for everyone and obviously hiding them in the right place till 24th Dec.
+The best part is spying on each other and trying to get the right present for everyone and obviously hiding them in the right place till 24th Dec.
 When we were kids, we were searching our house for hours and days, most of the time with no luck.
-I really love this excitement about countdown days to Christmas evening.
+I really love this excitement about counting down days to Christmas evening.

 1. Fried carp ( our father is master of cooking it)